xPint0/Android-API/README.md

 >This project has been tested in a physical device with Android 11+ .

 >[!IMPORTANT]
-> Add Internet permission to your app.
+> Add Internet permissions to your app.